-- 54. The site plans do not reflect the latest conditions along Summer Street adjacent to the site driveway (new gates for the railroad crossing are not shown).
+- 54. The project causes a degradation in Level of Service from LOS C to LOS E during the evening peak hour at the intersection of Summer Street at Neponset Street.
+The additional traffic due to the project on the Neponset Street NB approach causes the degradation and an increase in queue length from 130 to 247 feet.
+A queue length of 247 feet would spill back through the Washington Street/Washington Street Extension intersection with Neponset Street.
+The applicant should identify potential mitigation measures to address the project impacts at this location. - Nov.
+16, 2020 Update - The Applicant has provided supplemental information but has yet to address the core request to provide a summary of improvements needed to mitigate the significant Project impacts at this location.
+Despite the Applicant's repeated indications that it is not the Project's responsibility to address these issues there have been recent indications that their consulting team is working on potential mitigation and we anticipate and hope for further dialogue.
+It remains our position that degradation of an already problematic intersection represents a safety issue that should be addressed by the Project particularly given its location relative to the Boynton school and existing and proposed students who are expected to navigate the intersection. - 55.
+The site plans do not reflect the latest conditions along Summer Street adjacent to the site driveway (new gates for the railroad crossing are not shown).
 The plans should be updated to include the newly updated rail crossing.
-Applicant has addressed Resolved - 55.
+Applicant has addressed Resolved - 56.
 The site plans do not appear to show a sidewalk along the east side of the site driveway connecting to Summer Street.
 A crosswalk should be provided across the site driveway to connect pedestrians from the west side of the site (where there is a sidewalk proposed) to the east side and the sidewalk that connects to the newly reconstructed sidewalk to the east of the railroad crossing.
 Wheelchair ramps should also be provided at both corners of the site driveway.
-Applicant has addressed Resolved - 56.
+Applicant has addressed Resolved - 57.
 We recommend a turn lane warrant analysis be performed for Summer Street at the site driveway to confirm left turns waiting to enter the site will not impact through traffic.
-Applicant has addressed Resolved - 57.
+Applicant has addressed Resolved - 58.
 The 3/10/20 Bayside memo projects 46 new students from the residential development at the Boyden School on Washington Street, which is approximately 1⁄4 mile from the development.
 The majority of those students could be expected to be "walkers" to school.
 Bayside notes that the sidewalks have adequate capacity to handle the additional pedestrian traffic that could be generated by the proposed development.
 Sidewalk conditions along the entire walk to school route should be evaluated to confirm that the sidewalks are adequate.
-Crosswalks and detectable warning panels should be considered.

-Nov.
-16, 2020 Update - It remains our position that the Project should confirm or otherwise ensure that new students walking from the site to the Boynton School can do so safely.
+Crosswalks and detectable warning panels should be confirmed for the proposed walk to school route.
+Crossing guard locations should be considered. - Nov.
+16, 2020 Update It remains our position that the Project should confirm or otherwise ensure that new students walking from the site to the Boynton School can do so safely.
 The Applicant has provided a Conceptual Sidewalk Plan showing improvement that will substantially address our concern but has been unclear as to the Project's commitment to this and other related traffic mitigation.
 Proposed sidewalk improvements will likely benefit traffic at the intersection and should be considered/evaluated collectively with all other roadway improvements.